Spectral dimensions of Krein-Feller operators in higher dimensions: Upper bounds

-The result for the case $d>2$ is a corollary of Adams’ Theorem on Riesz potentials (see e.~g\@. \cite[p.
+is equivalent to $\zeta_{\nu,1-d/2,1/t}\left(Q\right)$ in the sense that there exist $c_{1},c_{2}>0$ only depending on $d$ and $t$ such that $c_{1}C\leq\zeta_{\nu,1-d/2,1/t}\left(Q\right)\leq c_{2}C.$ This result for the case $d>2$ is a corollary of Adams’ Theorem on Riesz potentials (see e.\,g\@. \cite[p.
 67]{MR2777530}) and the case $d=2$ is due to Maz'ya and Preobrazenskii and can be found in \cite[p.
 83]{MR2777530} or \cite{MR743823}.
-The following lemma establishes an alternative representation of the best equivalent constant in terms of dyadic cubes. \begin{lem} Let $Q\in\mathcal{D}$ and $v$ a finite Borel measure on $\Q$.
-Then, for $a<0$ and $b>0$ and $C_{1}\coloneqq\left(2\sqrt{d}\right)^{a}$, $C_{2}\coloneqq\left(3\sqrt{d}\right)^{db}2^{-a}$,
+The following lemma establishes an alternative representation of the best equivalent constant in terms of dyadic cubes. \begin{lem} Let $Q\in\mathcal{D}$ and $v$ a finite Borel measure on $\Q$ and $a\leq0$ and $b>0$.
+Then there exists a constant $C>0$, depending only on $a,b,d$, such that